intarchboard/e-impact-report/draft-arkko-iab-ws-environmental-impacts-report.md

 # Introduction

 The IAB ran an online workshop in December 2022 to begin to explore and understand the environmental impacts of the Internet.

+The background for the workshop was that Internet communications and applications have both environmental costs and benefits.
+In the positive direction, they can reduce the environmental impact of our society, for instance, by allowing virtual interaction to replace physical travel.
+Of course, the Internet can equally well act as an enabler for increasing physical goods consumption, for instance, through easing commerce.

+Beyond the effects associated with its use, Internet applications do not come for free either.
+The Internet runs on systems that require energy and raw materials to manufacture and operate.
+While the environmental benefits of the Internet may certainly outweigh this use of resources in many cases, it is incumbent on the Internet industry to ensure that this use of resources is minimized and optimized.
+In many cases, this is already an economic necessity due to operational costs.
+And because many consumers, businesses, and civil societies care deeply about the environmental impact of the services and technologies they use, there is also a clear demand for providing Internet services with minimal environmental impact.

+The role of the workshop was to discuss the Internet’s environmental impact, discuss the evolving needs from industry, and to identify areas for improvements and future work.
+The main goal of the workshop is to call further attention to the topic and to bring together a diverse stakeholder community to discuss these issues.

 The workshop drew 26 accepted position papers.
 There were active discussions both in the meeting and on the workshop mailing list with altogether 75 participants.
 This report summarises the workshop inputs and discussions.

 Perhaps the main overriding observation is how much there is interest and urgency on this topic, among engineers, researchers, and businesses.
 The workshop drew around sixty participants, with .

 Discussion of the topics raised during the workshop will continue on a dedicated mailing list.

+The workshop discussions and conclusions are covered in
+{{discussions}}.
+Specific workshop sessions are also available on YouTube, the workshop papers can be found from the workshop page, and presentations held during the discussions can be found from the IETF Datatracker.

+The discussion at the IETF will continue after the workshop, both around specific proposals as well as general discussion on a new mailing list.
+Some improvements addressing specific situations are being discussed at the IETF, such as the Time Variant Routing (TVR) proposal that can help optimize connectivity with systems that are periodically on or reachable (such as satellites).
+We expect more proposals in the future!

+# Conventions and Definitions

+# Scope

+This is a broad topic, ranging from technical questions to economics, business decisions, and policies.
+Technical, standards, and research communities can help ensure that we have a sufficient understanding of the environmental impact of the Internet and its applications.
+They can also help to design the right tools to continue to build and improve all aspects of the Internet, such as addressing new functional needs, easing of operations, improving performance and/or efficiency, or reducing environmental impacts in other ways.

+The workshop was expected to discuss:

+* The direct environmental impacts of the Internet, including but not limited to energy usage by Internet systems themselves, energy usage of the relevant end-user devices, resources needed for manufacturing the associated devices, or the environmental impacts throughout the lifecycle of Internet systems.
+Discuss the breakdown of those impacts across different system components and operations.
+Predict potential future trends for these impacts based on changed usage patterns and emerging technologies.

+* Discuss the indirect environmental impacts of the Internet, i.e., its effects on society overall, through enabling communications, virtual services, or global commerce.

+* Share information about relevant measurement metrics and data, and identify the need for additional metric or measurements.

+* Discuss the need for improvements or associated new functionality.

+* Share information about the societal, business, and regulatory situation, to help identify areas of opportunity.

+* Identify areas where further technical work would be most impactful.

+* Discuss specific improvement proposals.

+We expected that the workshop discussions connect analysis of the issues (e.g., scale of energy consumption or carbon footprint) to industry needs (e.g., deployment opportunities) and solutions.

+Business and societal policy questions were in scope only insofar as they inform the workshop participants about the context we are in, but what those policies should be is not for the workshop to decide or even extensively discuss.
+The scope excludds also how the technical community works and meets, such as the question of in-person or hybrid meetings.

+## Practical Arrangements

+The workshop was proposed during the May 2022 IAB retreat and a call for position papers went out in August 2022.
+Position papers were to be submitted by end of October (a deadline which was later extended by one week).

+The meeting itself was organized as an on-line meeting, complemented by email discussions and the position papers submitted by the participants.

+# Workshop Topics and Discussion {#discussions}

 The meeting part of the workshop was divided into four sessions: